deeplearning4j/deeplearning4j/gettingstarted.md

              <version>0.0.3.2-SNAPSHOT</version>
            </dependency>

 For the moment, the installation is throwing errors related to Jcublas.
-(We're working on it :)
+(We're working on it :) GPU integration is being completed.
+Steps 5 and 6 are only for building the software.

 From here, you may be interested in exploring our [Github repo](https://github.com/agibsonccc/java-deeplearning) or accessing the core through [Maven](http://maven.apache.org/download.cgi).